alaa-abouzied/Fizz-Buzz-game/README.md

 2. Divided by 5 only ==“ buzz”
 3. Divided by 3 & 5 = “fizz buzz” ,
 4. Neither divided by 3 nor 5 ==“none”

+### Technologies we used :
+- HTML .
+- JavaScript .